 Written assurances and representations, together with an attached checklist of key elements of internal controls approved by the Board, have been obtained from all the executive heads of all the Company's operating subsidiaries as well as from the executive heads or other appropriate officers of all of the Company's active associated companies, that their respective companies' internal controls were adequate during the financial year under review.
-The written assurances and representations also included the assurances provided by respective executive heads on the Group's compliance with the Anti-Bribery and Anti-Corruption Policy.
+The written assurances and representations also included the assurances provided by respective business heads on the Group's compliance with the Interested Person Transaction Manual.